Charliecoolswag/CharlieNgo.blog.io/_posts/2024-03-03-Rollaball-Struggle.md

 As it turned out the functionality for the cube objects that the player character needed to pick up was movíng and I was even more confused what I was doing wrong if these lines of code that wasn't dependent on player character interaction was moving.

 A small shimmer of hope that I might complete this game without supervision rose and I proceeded to complete the last lines of code to see if I could spot my mistake earlier.
-After completing the tutorial and writing all the scripts I realised that all the other interactions were player dependent and I therefore if they worked or not.
+After completing the tutorial and writing all the scripts I realised that the function tocould change the color of my player character worked, but I couldn't see if the other interactions such as picking objects and show total of picked items in the UI worked.
+Since all the other interactions needed to trigger events by the player moving towards the boxes which I coudln't do.

 I tried to investigate if the Input System package was installed wrong or used wrong in the side panel.
 However I could't not find any difference with my settings and the tutorial.
 I therefore searched the wide web to save me but the only code I could find would use the transform setting which I was not interested in using.